Ultimate Guide to Instagram Shopping [+ Do’s and Don’ts]

 Often, we hear rumors around how the discovery algorithm may work against businesses, but that’s generally not true.
 You have to work for sales, and the social network is always trying to balance ads and promoted content with user-generated items.

-Do #2: Dive into Instagram Shoppable Tags
+2. Dive into Instagram Shopping Tags

 According to Instagram internal data (as of February 2019), more than 130 million people tap on these tags each month, browsing through their Instagram feed.